10 Best AI Chatbot Traffic Analytics Tools (2026): Complete Guide

 Freshchat includes analytics for bot performance, customer satisfaction, and funnel drop-offs.
 It’s useful for businesses that need a mix of marketing and support analytics with an easy-to-use interface.

-Freshchat works well for teams that want combined support + sales workflows.
+Freshchat works well for teams that want combined support and sales workflows.
 It offers practical metrics like response times, resolution rates, and bot automation effectiveness.

 Pros: Good reporting, easy UI, affordable tiers.